Tabernol/gym-microservice/README.md

 The Security microservice is responsible for user authentication and authorization.
 It handles user registration, login, and logout, and provides JWT tokens for secured interactions across the system.
 The security service was separated from the Fit-Coach service to centralize the handling of user credentials and tokens.

-- Technology: Spring Boot, JWT, Spring Security
+- Technology: Spring Boot, Spring Security, Spring Validation, Spring JPA, JWT, MySQL

 Endpoints: